EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

-# DAC Wallet Intelligence Layer v3.1.0
+# DAC Wallet Intelligence Layer v3.3.0

-Client-side wallet intelligence interface and comparative public wallet rank signal for the **DAC Quantum Chain Testnet**.
+Client-side wallet intelligence interface and globally comparative public wallet rank system for the **DAC Quantum Chain Testnet**.

-Wallet Intelligence Layer v3.1.0 continues the Wallet Intelligence Layer series by moving v3 from a rank-intelligence interface into a more complete **data workflow**.
+Wallet Intelligence Layer v3.3.0 completes the v3 architecture transition from an experimental GitHub Actions prototype into a local-node, SQLite-backed, low-storage wallet intelligence pipeline with compact public rank delivery.

 The project is community-built by **JERUZZALEM — DAC Infra Tester**.